foxmodar/JH_GettingAndCleaningData/README.md

 # Getting & Cleaning Data Course Project

+CodeBlock_1

-Block_1-  * Check if a data dir exist, create one if not
-          * Download zip file
+              Check if a data dir exist, create one if not Download zip file
-Block_2
+CodeBlock_2

-          * read the data into objects in R
+              read the data into objects in R
-          * Create a list of Features by name & list of activities by name
-          * Read Test data: 30% of the subject generated the test data
-          * Read training data : 70% of the subject generated the test data Block_3
+              Create a list of Features by name & list of activities by name Read Test data: 30% of the subject generated the test data Read training data : 70% of the subject generated the test data CodeBlock_3

-          * Merge Data
+              Merge Data
-          * merge Subject data from test & Train
-          * merge Activities data from test & Train
-          * merge Features data from test & Train Block_4
+              merge Subject data from test & Train merge Activities data from test & Train merge Features data from test & Train CodeBlock_4

-          * consolidation | One Datasett.
+              Consolidation | One Datasett.
-          * Cleanup and add descriptive naming
+              Cleanup and add descriptive naming CodeBlock_5

-Block_5
-          * calculate the mean of every variable
+              Calculate the mean of every variable
-          * Order data by SubjectID & Activity
+              Order data by SubjectID & Activity
-          * replicate file to file.txt
+              Replicate file to file.txt

 Variable List :